lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Clients/DiscordClient.md

 # DiscordClient class

-Represents the object a plugin uses to connects to discord
+Represents the object a plugin uses to connect to discord

 ```csharp
 public class DiscordClient